Kimchi

 // TODO: this should really be vectors here, perhaps create another type for chunked evaluations?

-pub struct ProofEvaluations<Field> {
+pub struct ProofEvaluations<Evals> {

 /// witness polynomials

-pub w: [Field; COLUMNS],
+pub w: [Evals; COLUMNS],

 /// permutation polynomial

-pub z: Field,
+pub z: Evals,

 /// permutation polynomials

-/// (PERMUTS-1 evaluations because the last permutation is only used in commitment form)
+/// (PERMUTS-1 evaluations because the last permutation is only used in

-pub s: [Field; PERMUTS - 1],
+pub s: [Evals; PERMUTS - 1],

 /// evaluation of the generic selector polynomial

-pub generic_selector: Field,
+pub generic_selector: Evals,

 /// evaluation of the poseidon selector polynomial